 I guess I’m not alone, judging from the many rental agencies now specialized in short term leases for tourists.
 I’ve tried many of them, good and bad ones.
 On the bad side, I once got such a poorly equipped place that I had to buy bed linens and a coffee maker.
 But after trial and error, I now know the reputable agencies, and have eliminated disaster ones.

 Having my own place also allows me to explore the city the way I like – in a relaxed pace, walking, really getting to know each neighborhood.
-Paris must be seen by foot, and nowhere this is more true than in the Marais.
+Paris must be visited by foot, and nowhere this is more true than in the Marais.

-And some of them are so ahead of their time that they deserve a visit.
+And some of them are so ahead of their time that deserve a visit.
 Like L’Eclaireur, an impressive avant-garde style store-cum-gallery that no self respecting trendsetter or fashion editor could ignore.
 Places like this abound in the Marais, and make sure Paris will remain the fashion capital of the world for a long time.

-I like to walk on Rue des Francs Bourgeois passing Rue Sevigne, then turn left on Rue Pavee towards Rue des Rosier, the heart of Jewish Marais.
+I like to walk on Rue des Francs Bourgeois passing Rue Sevigne, then turn left on Rue Pavee towards Rue des Rosiers, the heart of Jewish Marais.
 This is where the best delis and boulangers (bakeries) in Paris are located.
 If you like falafel, look no further.
 If you are a shoe lover, like me, there is Miguel Lobato, on 6 Rue Malher, right beyond Rue des Rosiers.
 Many elegant Parisian women shop there.

-There is a lot to see in the Marais: the Carnavalet Museum, about the history of Paris, or the Picasso Museum that covers his earlier period, just to name a few.
+There is a lot to see in the Marais: the Carnavalet Museum, about the history of Paris, or the Picasso Museum, that covers his earlier period, just to name a few.
 To see the whole Marais one just needs time, and curiosity – everything else is right there.